 All stipend checks will now be mailed to students.
 Students will no longer be allowed to pick up their stipend checks on campus.
 If students are eligible to receive a stipend check, they will receive an email on Wednesday of that week and will have 24 hours to notify the school of an address change before checks are mailed via USPS certified mail.

 How are VA Students impacted by the online classes?

 VA processing offices will be making no adjustments to student awards regarding COVID-19 until further notice.

 Am I able to access the Library?

 Library Staff are available to provide assistance by phone 323.769.2705 and email email@example.com.

 Will I be allowed on campus for events/activities?

-Currently, there are no student events or activities being held on campus.
-We are streaming all our virtual events online including graduation.
+We are streaming all our virtual events online including graduation ceremonies.
 All upcoming streamed events are listed on the Events Newsletter each Monday and under Student News on Connect.
 Virtual events are also available on the Student Connect site at connect.lafilm.edu/livestream.